 Pathway has been helping Hoosiers overcome homelessness, addiction and mental illness since 1991.

 Residents arrive broken and hopeless, but leave substance-free, stable, self-sufficient and permanently housed.
-We carry out our mission with only four full time staff, two part-time staff and numerous program graduates residing in Pathway apartments serving as volunteers.
+We carry out our mission with only four full time staff and numerous program graduates residing in Pathway apartments serving as volunteers.

 Each year Pathway houses approximately 150 individuals and families in our substance-free living communities.
 But that’s not all, five of our programs are supported by residents, with the exception of our 24-bed entry level program, where participants arrive with nothing, but need everything.